Pasadena Multi-State Issues

-California law also pertains to the modification of child custody, visitation and support orders that were issued outside of the state.
-California’s Court’s ability to modify these out-of-state orders are subject to the Uniform Child Custody Jurisdiction and Enforcement Act and the Parental Kidnapping Prevention Act of 1980.
-California’s Uniform Interstate Family Support Act (UIFSA) sets the procedures for attaining, enforcing and changing child support orders when at least one other state is involved.
+California law also pertains to the modification of child custody, visitation, and support orders that were issued outside of the state.
+California’s Court’s ability to modify these out-of-state orders is subject to the Uniform Child Custody Jurisdiction and Enforcement Act and the Parental Kidnapping Prevention Act of 1980.
+California’s Uniform Interstate Family Support Act (UIFSA) sets the procedures for attaining, enforcing, and changing child support orders when at least one other state is involved.
 This law, along with the Full Faith and Credit for Child Support Orders Act, makes sure that a single state only attains jurisdictions over child support at any given moment.

 UIFSA allows a party to register the out-of-state support order in California so that it is enforced here, just like an order that was initially attained within the state would be enforced.
 The U.S. Secretary of State may make federal declarations of reciprocity for child support.
 However, the states themselves may make their own arrangement with foreign jurisdictions as well, until the U.S. Secretary of State has made the declaration, but with the approval from the Attorney General of the foreign jurisdiction’s reciprocity of child support orders that are made in California.

-The party who is not registering the order has a right to notice of the registration of the support order.
+The party who is not registering the order has a right to notice the registration of the support order.
 He or she also has a right to know of the date of enforceability and the amount owed, and a right to request a hearing.
 Furthermore, he or she can contest the validity of the support order must prove at least one of the following: